Aeldrion/Iris/README.md

 # Iris Raycasting

-**Iris** is a work-in-progress utility data pack for Minecraft: Java Edition 1.20.3+ designed to determine what block or entity a player is looking at, with micrometric precision and taking into account individual block geometries.
+**Iris** is a utility data pack for Minecraft: Java Edition 1.20.3+ designed to determine what block or entity a player is looking at, with micrometric precision and taking into account individual block geometries.

-> ⚠️ Note that **Iris is currently unreleased**.
-Some features are not properly tested out and some features are not yet deployed.
-Packaging Iris in your data packs is not recommended as it may not be fully compatible with eventual releases.

 ## Building